Kamiyah Mobley was abducted as a newborn from a Florida hospital in July 1998

 “The suspect remained in the room with the victim and continued helping her and talking with her,” said the incident report filed with the sheriff’s office.

-Shanara Mobley believed the woman was a hospital employee, CNN affiliate WJXT-TV in Jacksonville reported.
+Shanara Mobley believed the woman was a hospital employee.
 Hospital staff believed the woman was a relative of the Mobleys.

 Sitting in a room with an empty bassinet and unopened baby toys, the mother added, “That would be the happiest thing in the world for me … to hold my baby and know she’s not going nowhere else.”

 The abduction made national headlines.
 Authorities searched the hospital and surrounding areas.
-Helicopters were brought in and roadblocks were set up.
+Helicopters were brought in, roadblocks were set up.
 Hospitals in Jacksonville and beyond increased security in maternity wards, WJXT reported.

 Shanara Mobley was awarded $1.5 million after settling a lawsuit against the former University Medical Center, the station reported.
 She has since had three other children.